ShisoftResearch/Nebuchadnezzar/README.md

 * Support both schema (for memory efficiency) and schema less
 * Shard-nothing distributed architecture
 * Rich data type support, including text, geo coordinate, bytes, java objects, and arrays
 * Array, Map and nested schemas.
 Use the DSL to describe your documents
+* Optional Durability.
+Backup memory data into multiply replications of on-disk copy, in (nearly) real-time, recover them when needed.

 ## Usage